 He started making home wine in a old barn in Coombsville (just east of the city of Napa) in 2008 and 2009 and then took the jump to commercial production in 2010.
 His total production is merely 400 cases – only a few barrels are usually produced of each wine.

-Their winery is located in south Napa in an industrial park.
+Their winery is located in south Napa in a business park (they have moved two times, their current location is a bit closer to the city of Napa then their last location).
 One could spend a week or more just visiting Napa industrial park located wineries – there is even an association of select Napa industrial/business park wineries (of which Holman is a member).
 A visit here as Helen says, “is one in which you come as a friend but leave as family”.
 Tastings are by appointment and are highly personalized – always meeting with either Jason or Helen.

 Jason tends to age his reds for 36 months in barrel – some new but most once or twice used oak.
 As a result, current releases are usually 4 years old.
 The 2010 Uncharted Vineyard Blend is from a vineyard in Winters (Yolo County) – long time fruit orchard farmers grew their trees in the flatlands but never utilized their hillside land.
 They experimented with some grapevines from UC Davis – planted them, had success and soon planted out more of their hillside land to vines.
 Jason sources the grapes from their vineyards but he has complete control of how he wants his portion of their vineyard managed.